 The approach to the anaemic patient.
 DCT, direct Coombs' test; GiFAbs, growth inhibitory factor antibodies; Hb, haemoglobin; thal, thalassaemia; WCC, white cell count.

 However, this case presents one of the commonest diagnostic dilemmas – the patient with a normocytic anaemia in whom haematinic levels are normal and there is no morphological evidence of bone marrow failure or haemolysis.
 It is a common problem, the presence of which increases with age.
 Often patients are asymptomatic, the condition being discovered by ‘routine’ laboratory tests.
 Although all causes of microcytic and macrocytic anaemias can on occasion present with a normocytic anaemia, often in this situation one is dealing with a decreased production of normal-sized RBCs, as occurs in the anaemia of chronic disease (ACD) but also in aplastic anaemia.
 A similar appearance can occur in an uncompensated increase in plasma volume, for example in pregnancy or fluid overload.
 Anaemia of chronic disease is thought to be the most common form of normocytic anaemia and probably the second most common form of anaemia worldwide after iron-deficiency anaemia.
-It is often a disease of exclusion and the pathogenesis is usually multifactorial and thought to be related to hypoactivity of the bone marrow with relative inadequate production of erythropoietin (EPO) or a ...
+It is often a disease of exclusion and the pathogenesis is usually multifactorial and thought to be related to hypoactivity of the bone marrow with relative inadequate production of erythropoietin (EPO) ...